 Where will my child’s tissue be sent?

 To any lab(s) your family chooses.
 Additionally, Gift from a Child seeks to direct families to researchers who have the interest and expertise to work with autopsy tissue and the desire to share the data widely across the research community.
 There are currently five Centers of Excellence GFAC has partnered with as well as the Children’s Brain Tumor Network

 What are the Centers of Excellence?

-They consist of five labs affiliated with the CBTTC.
+They consist of five labs affiliated with the CBTN.
 Tissue Navigators from each of the labs work together to facilitate donations throughout the country.
 Each of these labs has the expertise to process a whole brain donation as well as develop cell lines and mouse models from the tissue.
-A portion of autopsy tissue donated to any of these labs will be stored at CBTTC’s biorepository in Philadelphia.
+A portion of autopsy tissue donated to any of these labs will be stored at CBTN’s biorepository in Philadelphia.